dafny-lang/dafny/docs/DafnyRef/Expressions.md

 seq(k, n => n+1)
 ```
 is a sequence of k elements whose values are obtained by evaluating the
-second argument (a function) on the indices 0 through k-1.
+second argument (a function) on the indices 0 up to k.

 See section [#sec-sequences] for more information on
 sequences.